-Description: The internship provides the student with the opportunity to apply the knowledge and skills gained through the STEM Academy at an approved work site.
+Description: The Work-Based Learning Experience provides the student with the opportunity to apply the knowledge and skills gained through the STEM Academy at an approved work site.
 The student will not only gain valuable work experience but also engage in networking and develop industry contacts.